single-spa/single-spa.js.org/blog/2024-02-22-top-5-microfrontend-hosting-solutions.md

 - CORS, CSP, and Cache-Control configuration
 - Edge-side performance optimizations

-[Baseplate CDN](https://baseplate.cloud/docs/cdn/assets) is a source-available [Cloudflare worker](https://developers.cloudflare.com/workers/) designed for maximum performance and best practices.
+Also of note, [Baseplate CDN](https://baseplate.cloud/docs/cdn/assets) is a source-available [Cloudflare worker](https://developers.cloudflare.com/workers/) designed for maximum performance and best practices.
 It is globally available at all [Cloudflare edge locations](https://www.cloudflare.com/network/).

 ## 2. Zephyr Cloud